bessinnica/Loc-markdig-azuredocs-test/articles/sql-database/sql-database-elastic-scale-manage-credentials.md

 "Server=<yourserver>.database.windows.net;Database=<yourdatabase>;User ID=<yourmgmtusername>;Password=<yourmgmtpassword>;Trusted_Connection=False;Encrypt=True;Connection Timeout=30;”
 ```

-Do not use values in the form of "username@server"—instead just use the "username" value.
+Do not use values in the form of "username@"server""—instead just use the "username" value.
 This is because credentials must work against both the shard map manager database and individual shards, which may be on different servers.

 ## Access credentials
 When creating a shard map manager in an application that does not administer shard maps, use credentials that have read-only permissions on the global shard map.
 The information retrieved from the global shard map under these credentials is used for [data-dependent routing](sql-database-elastic-scale-data-dependent-routing.md) and to populate the shard map cache on the client.
 The credentials are provided through the same call pattern to **GetSqlShardMapManager**: